LumenAusf/Game/README.md

 in future mini-engine and game

 [![Build Status](https://travis-ci.org/LumenAusf/Game.svg?branch=Dev)](https://travis-ci.org/LumenAusf/Game)
-Don't work becose i'm tired.
-Travis don't have normal version CMake.
-On Your PC (Right for Ubuntu) everything will work.
+Does not work, because Travis does not have a display.
+On your PC (true for Ubuntu) everything will work.